 Aframax

 It derives its name from a standardized tanker rate system called AFRA (Average Freight Rate Assessment).
-These vessels are medium-sized tankers that can load between 80,000 and 120,000 tons, making them ideal for a short- and medium-distance oil trade.
+These vessels are medium-sized tankers that can load between 80,000 and 120,000 tons, making them ideal for short- and medium-distance oil trade.

 Handy/Handymax